caguillen214/loading-loader/README.md

   - [Using ngView without ngRoute](#ngview-with-ngroute)

 #### Missing Namespace
-It is important for modules we create to have their own unique namespace so as to not conflict with exsisting modules in Angular or external libraries that may be used.
+It is important for modules we create to have their own unique namespace so as to not conflict with existing modules in Angular or external libraries that may be used.
 As in the example below, if a module with name 'breadcrumb' was created, you would be warned and prompted to use a more appropriate name that adheres to namespace best practices.
 ```javascript
 angular.module('breadcrumbs').
   directive('myComponent', function() { ... };